artsy/hokusai/README.md

 ### Scaffolding

-`hokusai scaffold` writes a Dockerfile, development.yml and test.yml in teh current directory
+`hokusai scaffold` writes a Dockerfile, development.yml and test.yml in the current directory

 ### Development